xmlyqing00/Cholmod-Scikit-Sparse-Windows/README.md

 ## 1. Overview

 It takes two steps to set up the CSC environment.
 1. Compile the `*.h`, `*.lib` and `*.dll` files of Cholmod.
 It can be included and linked for C/C++.
 2. Compile the python package Scikit-Sparse.

 This repository has been tested on Windows 10 64bit.

-Because metis package has many errors when compiling, I removed the metis package and modified the `CSC_ROOT/CMakeLists.txt`
+Because metis package has many errors when compiling, I removed the metis package and modified the `CSC_ROOT/CMakeLists.txt`.

+The `master` branch contains source code.
+You can compile it locally under the following instructions.

+The `build` branch contains the generated codes.
+You may download it and use the libraries located in `CSC_ROOT/suitesparse-metis-for-windows-1.3.1/build/install` directly.

 ## 2. Instructions